 Above the first game/match, you'll see schedule view options:

 After you Publish your schedule, open the Share menu and choose Share to get a public link.
 Anyone with the link can view your schedule.
-Only you and any managers you add can edit your schedule or update scores.
+Only you and any managers you add can edit the schedule setup.
+If you turn on Allow players to enter scores in Edit > Advanced, signed-in players can also submit scores from the public schedule after they follow that schedule.

 Open the Share menu to download, print, or sync your schedule.
 It's easiest to Publish and Share your schedule online, but if you want to Download, Print, or sync it to a calendar, you can do so from here.